tugayac/SpeechTherapy/README.md

 <a name="aap_license"/>
 ### License ###
 The script uses the same license as Praat (GNU General Public License), since it can only be used with Praat.
 A copy of the license can be found on the [Praat License](http://www.fon.hum.uva.nl/praat/GNU_General_Public_License.txt) page.

+## iPad Application for Audio Recording Tests ##
+More information will be added soon.
+You can clone the code right now if you'd like to!

 <a name="contact"/>
 ## Contact ##